 When you place a new layer (child) on top of another layer (parent), Framer recognizes its placement and uses smart positioning to determine its anchoring in relation to the parent layer and the artboard.
 This vastly increases the efficiency of a typical design workflow.
 If you do need to change the anchor points at any time, you can manually do so using the positioning tool in the properties panel.

 For example, if you place a menu bar layer (child) on the right side of a tab bar layer (parent), Framer will automatically guess that your menu bar should be right aligned anchored in relation to the tab bar.
 You can change the anchor points of layers at any time, by using the properties panel.
 To help you make anchoring decisions quickly and easily, Framer Design also offers a live simulation of how anchoring will work on the selected layer.
 The simulation will show you the responsiveness of a layer, based on the constraints you have selected.

 To increase the efficiency of your workflow, Framer will automatically resize any child layers to mimic how parent layers (including artboards) are being resized.

 Because Framer layers work within the parent-child relationship rather than grouping, clipping and masking are handled differently.
-To mask a layer, place the child layer on top of the parent layer and click on Clip in the properties panel.
+To mask a layer, place the child layer on top of the parent layer, select the parent layer and click on Clip in the properties panel.
 This will lock the child layer to the boundaries of the parent layer.